 - A. In Luke 15, Jesus taught three parables that have profound implications for our lives today.
-This chapter gives us one of the most significant revelations of God in the Scripture.
-In these parables, Jesus revealed how the Father pursues, enjoys, shows mercy to and how He rejoices over or feels delight and affection for His people even in their weakness (Lk.
-15: 4-7, 9-10, 23, 32). - B. The way we view God's heart toward us in our sin and weakness affects how we approach God.
-It determines whether we run to God or from God when we stumble in sin and weakness. - C. The view of many is that God is mostly mad or mostly sad when He relates to us.
-One of the most important questions of our spiritual journey is: how does God feel when He looks at me? - D. David described God's heart as full of joy (Ps.
-16:11); David had confidence that the Lord delighted in him even in a season of his failure and weakness in Ziklag (1 Sam.
-27-30; Ps.
-18:19).
+This chapter gives us one of the most significant revelations of God in the Scriptures.
+In these parables, Jesus revealed how God pursues, enjoys, shows mercy to, and feels affection for His people.
+The truth that Jesus emphasized here is that God delights in forgiving and restoring His people (Mic.
+7:18; Lk.
+15: 4-7, 9-10, 23, 32).
+He enjoys relationship with His people, even in their weakness. - "Who is a God like You, pardoning iniquity [sin]...because He delights in mercy."
+(Mic.
+7:18) - B. The way we view God's heart toward us in our sin and weakness affects how we approach God.
+It determines whether we run to God or from God when we stumble in sin and weakness.
+Spiritual principal: If we feel dirty, then we will live dirty.
+If we feel clean, then we will live clean. - C. The greatest emotional need for all humans is the assurance that they are enjoyed by God, even in their weakness.
+We were all created with a longing to know that God delights in us and enjoys us. - D. By the blood of Jesus, we can draw near to God with the full assurance that He receives us with joy.